 In mid-2011, The Oceanographer began working with Windsor-based vocalist / multi-instrumentalist Kevin Echlin to create a short EP of folk-rock inspired electronic music.
-The track “Olive Skin” spawned a collaborative music video with Windsor / Toronto production duo LadyMeta Movement.
-This was the first proper music video for The Oceanographer, and most likely the first of many.
-His music was also used in an OLN TV-series called Descending, which was a series about travelling and exploring the world’s water bodies.
+The track “Olive Skin” spawned a collaborative music video with Windsor / Toronto production duo LadyMeta Productions.
+The Oceanographer’s music can also be heard in the first season of Descending, which is a program about exploring the world’s water bodies.
+Descending was aired on OLN and the first season is available here.

 The Oceanographer’s music is available through these online vendors: